syncfusion-content/windowsforms-docs/WindowsForms/CurrencyTextbox/Creating-Currency-TextBox.md

 # Creating Currency TextBox

-CurrencyTextBox provides full support for the windows forms designer.
+CurrencyTextBox provides full support for the Windows Forms designer.
 Just drag and drop CurrencyTextBox from the toolbox, onto the form.

 ![](Overview_images/Overview_img489.png)